Travel and Expense Corporate Card

 Authorized Travel and Expense Corporate Card users will be sent a link to the Travel and Expense Corporate Card Policy and Usage training following the completion and approval of their card application.

-If personal expenses are charged on the T&E Corporate card or the Air/Rail Central Pay (BTA) either intentionally or inadvertently, the cardholder has 20 days from the trip end date for travel expenses or 20 days from the transaction date for business expenses to reimburse the University via a personal check crediting natural account #66425.
+If personal expenses are charged on the T&E Corporate card or the Air/Rail Central Pay (BTA) either intentionally or inadvertently, the card holder has 20 days from the trip end date for travel expenses or 20 days from the transaction date for business expenses to reimburse the University via a personal check crediting natural account #66425.

-Personal purchases will result in the P-Card team having a discussion with the Departmental P-Card Administrator (DPAD) regarding a potential term of suspension or revocation of the card.
+Note: Personal purchases will result in the Credit Card Administration team having a discussion with the Departmental P-Card Administrator (DPAD) regarding a potential term of suspension or revocation of the card.

 Visit our Finance Service Center.